We would like to thank the following cosponsors for their generous support:

 12794 Sir Francis Drake Blvd, Inverness, CA 94937, 800-210-1692 or 415-669-7200

 Featuring its own deck overlooking the Salt Marsh of Tomales Bay, Kitchenette & two bedrooms each with a Queen Bed.
-On Tomales Bay at the Point Reyes National Seashore, we’re surrounded on three sides by wildlife preserves and the splendor of Tomales Bay’s salt marshes.
-Enjoy them from our deck and you’ll understand why Frommer’s call us “the perfect place to hole up” while exploring the Point Reyes National Seashore.
-Visit our gardens and you’ll find enchantment.
-Take a stroll down our observation walkway and you’ll know why birds flock here year round – it’s too peaceful to leave.
-Spend a perfect day hiking the many trails of Point Reyes, kayaking secret coves, or spotting more birds than you even imagined – and come home to a roaring fire and a waiting pool table in our redwood lodge.
-Relax in a stress-releasing rocker, play a game of scrabble – or share stories of our perfect day with fellow travelers.
+On Tomales Bay at the Point Reyes National Seashore, it’s surrounded on three sides by wildlife preserves and the splendor of Tomales Bay’s salt marshes.
+Enjoy them from the deck and you’ll understand why Frommer’s call them “the perfect place to hole up” while exploring the Point Reyes National Seashore.
+Visit the gardens and you’ll find enchantment.
+Take a stroll down the observation walkway and you’ll know why birds flock there year round – it’s too peaceful to leave.
+Spend a perfect day hiking the many trails of Point Reyes, kayaking secret coves, or spotting more birds than you even imagined — and come home to a roaring fire and a waiting pool table in the redwood lodge.
+Relax in a stress-releasing rocker, play a game of scrabble — or share stories of a perfect day with fellow travelers.
 The only hard part is leaving.
 But that’s okay.
-We know you’ll be back.
+They know you’ll be back.

 12718 Sir Francis Drake Blvd, Inverness, CA 94937, 866-453-3839 or 415-236-1967 or email@example.com